 Haitian Festivals in NYC

-Haitian Flag Day is celebrated in New York City.
+Haitian Flag Day is New York City’s main Haitian festival.

 Haitian New York City

 New York City’s “Little Haiti” is in Flatbush, Brooklyn.

 Jean-Michel Basquiat (1960-1988) is probably the most famous Haitian New Yorker.
 He was one of the art stars of 1980s New York.

 Wyclef Jean gained fame with The Fugees out of Metropolitan New York.